-Brown Cabs is a Melbourne based independent Indigenous production company telling stories in theatre and on screen, driven by John Harvey.
+Brown Cabs is an Indigenous production company telling stories in theatre and on screen, driven by John Harvey.
 We love collaborating with bold and risk-taking Aboriginal and Torres Strait Islander storytellers.
 Maintaining a simple philosophy of story dictates form, we believe the journey (or the cab ride) of storytelling is as important as the story being told.

 John Harvey is a Torres Strait Islander producer, director and writer in screen and stage.

 On screen, he produced SPEAR directed by Stephen Page premiering at the Toronto International Film Festival & Adelaide Film Festival, following his collaboration with Stephen Page on SAND, a chapter of the feature film THE TURNING.
 John is a producer on THE WARRIORS series for ABC TV.
 He’s worked with a number of emerging Indigenous filmmakers producing 6 short dramas through Screen Australia’s Indigenous Short Drama Initiative.

 He has written and directed two short narrative films: WATER (MIFF, Adelaide Film Festival, FlickerFest, ImagineNative (Toronto) and recently completed OUT OF RANGE.
 He is the director and a co-producer for new web series KUTHCA’S CARPOOL KOOIROKE.
 He has directed 2 half hour documentaries for ABC and several short documentaries for NITV.